numerai/numerai-cli/README.md

 ```

 NOTE: your code must live somewhere under your User directory (ie. C:\Users\USER_NAME\ANY_FOLDER).
 This is a restriction of docker toolbox not sharing paths correctly otherwise.

+### Azure

+If you just made your Azure account there's a chance your account provisioning could take some time, potentially up to 24 hours.

+When you use numerai-cli to configure a new node to run on Azure, your

 ### Common Errors